Intro

 An abrupt, ominous knock echoed through the room.
 Both men almost jumped up at the sound and feared Cord was the one opening the door not waiting for their response.

-"Commander Smith!
-You won't believe who I saw near the town!"
+"Commander, you won't believe who I saw near the town!"
 A young messenger burst in, his words tumbling over each other in his haste to share the news.

 Blayke shot an angry glance at Smith.
 "You imbecile!" shouted the man.
 "There are proper ways to deliver news.
-This is not a saloon brawl; it's the commander's office!"
+This is not a saloon brawl; it's the commander's office."

 Jasper's enthusiasm waned as he realized the gravity of his mistake.
 His face reddened, and he stammered an apology, eyes darting between the two men.

 Smith slammed his hand on the desk causing his arm to flare up with an old pain.
-"Enough!
+"Enough.
 This is no time for your childish antics.
 Learn to conduct yourself appropriately."
 Jasper stood up straight, not daring to take another breath.

 "Where did you see Mister Cord?"